Social history: Australian social history

-In Australia, social history took on a non-Marxist concern for revealing the lives of people who had previously been neglected by older generations of historians.
-The two most significant social historians of Australian historiography, Ann Curthoys and Humphrey McQueen have both identified a lack of interest in social history among scholars compared with other national historiographies and a general non-Marxist, a-theoretical approach to social history among Australian social historians.
-Scholars generally see the first application of social history as McQueen's A New Britannia (1970), although some believe Russel Ward's The Australian Legend (1958) may have been a prototype new social history.
+In Australia, social history took on a non-Marxist focus on revealing the lives of people whom earlier generations of historians had previously neglected.
+The two most significant social historians of Australian historiography, Ann Curthoys and Humphrey McQueen, have both identified a lack of interest in social history among scholars compared with other national historiographies and a general non-Marxist, a-theoretical approach to social history among Australian social historians.
+Scholars generally see the first application of social history as McQueen's A New Britannia (1970).
+However, some believe Russel Ward's The Australian Legend (1958) may have been a prototype for the new social history.

 Subfields

 Historical demography

-The study of the lives of ordinary people was revolutionized in the 1960s by the introduction of sophisticated quantitative and demographic methods, often using individual data from the census and from local registers of births, marriages, deaths and taxes, as well as theoretical models from sociology such as social mobility.
+The study of the lives of ordinary people was revolutionized in the 1960s by the introduction of sophisticated quantitative and demographic methods, often using individual data from the census and from local registers of births, marriages, deaths, and taxes, as well as theoretical models from sociology such as social mobility.
 H-DEMOG is a daily email discussion group that covers the field broadly.

-Historical demography is the study of population history and demographic processes, usually using census or similar statistical data.
-It became an important specialty inside social history, with strong connections with the larger field of demography, as in the study of the Demographic Transition.
+Historical demography is the study of population history and demographic processes, typically using census data or similar statistical sources.
+It became an important specialty within social history, with strong connections with the larger field of demography, as in the study of the Demographic Transition.